 Even though it is recommended that you replace your mattress averagely after around seven to ten years, mattresses such as the top pillow mattress may take a shorter span, especially if not well taken care of.

 A pillow-top mattress features an extra soft cushioning layer that is attached to the surface of the mattress.
-It, therefore, requires more special care and attention lest it breaks down before seven years.
+It, therefore, requires more specialized care and attention lest it breaks down before seven years.
 A frequent switch up of the pressure points will extend the life of these mattresses.
 Also, ensure to constantly protect the cushy top and keep it always clean.

 To enable it to go for at least seven years, periodically vacuum the mattress to remove skin flakes, dust mites, and other debris.
-The vacuum pump will also pump the cushy pillow mattress top up.
+The vacuum pump will also pump the cushy pillow mattress top-up.
 Also, flip the mattress after every three months and rotating it 180 degrees at least once a month.

-Depending on a person’s size & weight, the number of people using the bed and the protection and maintenance measures put in place by the owners, the pillow top mattresses can last between four and seven years.
+Depending on a person’s size & weight, the number of people using the bed and the protection and maintenance measures put in place by the owners, the pillow-top mattresses can last between four and seven years.

 How Long Should You Keep a Tempurpedic Mattress?

 The main feature of a mattress design is the density.
 The same density is also the main factor responsible for the durability of these mattresses.
 These mattresses feature billions of open cells together with tiny balloons having large holes and within them.

 It is important to understand that the denser the foam, the more cells therein in the mattress.
 Tempurpedic is known to come with high densities of about 5.34 pounds/ft3.

 High-density Tempurpedic foam comprises of a couple of billions of cells that are tightly packed close to each other thus the heavy mass characterized with these foams.
 On the contrary, other low-density foams have fewer cells.